dauntlesspotato/sivt-troubleshooting/README.md

 (based on preference) on that network to test that all services local to that network are available, and that the network has access to the requisite services in other networks.

+You can create an nginx webserver on the SIVT instance to serve whatever port you are trying to test using
+    docker run -it --rm -d -p 8080:80 --name web nginx

 ![Alt text](/../screenshots/images/vSphere-network-diagram.png?raw=true "Network Diagram")

 netcat is faster, but some security people do not like it being used on their networks.